uq-its-ss/design-system/docs/standards/stylesheets.md

 > RULE OF THUMB: the user of a UIDF package may also use other frameworks and
 > libraries.

+### Prefixing for the design system

+Similar to the uq prefix, we should prefix any classes that relate to the visual display system.
+Prefix all system styles with `uidf-` E.g. `.uidf-container`.

 ## Class naming convention

 In short, we use [BEM](http://getbem.com/) methodology to to create reusable